MortezaRJB/React-Craptor-Frontend/README.md

+*NOTE THAT IM NOT A FRONTEND EXPERT AND THIS PROJECT IS DEVELOPED TO PRESENT MY BACKEND PROJECT
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.